$ cd fundamentals-of-devops

 1 | This Kubernetes object is a Service. |

-2 | You have to configure metadata for every Kubernetes object.
-The preceding code sets the name of the Service to "sample-app-loadbalancer." |
+2 | Set the name of the Service to "sample-app-loadbalancer." |

-3 | Configure the Service to be a load balancer.[15]
-Under the hood, depending on what sort of Kubernetes cluster you’re running, and how you configure that cluster, the actual type of load balancer you get will be different: for example, if you run this code in AWS, you’ll get an AWS ELB; if you run it in GCP, you’ll get a Cloud Load Balancer; and if you run it locally, as you will shortly, you’ll get a simple load balancer that is built into the Kubernetes distribution in Docker Desktop. |
+3 | Configure the Service to be a load balancer.[13]
+Under the hood, depending on what sort of Kubernetes cluster you’re running, and how you configure that cluster, the actual type of load balancer you get will be different.
+For example, if you run this code in AWS, you’ll get an AWS ELB; if you run it in GCP, you’ll get a Cloud Load Balancer; and if you run it locally, as you will shortly, you’ll get a load balancer that is built into the Kubernetes distribution in Docker Desktop. |

 4 | Distribute traffic across the pods you defined in the Deployment. |